xinyuzhou-4-ui/internet-program-assignment2/assignment 2/internet/README.md

 2. Project Summary
 This website helps users record and manage their daily expenses in one place.
-Users can add, edit, delete, and view records, they can also check spending by category and monthly trends.
+Users can register, login, add, edit, delete, and view their own records.
+Users can also search expense records in real time, check spending by category, and view monthly trends.
+Admin users can manage user accounts and view user activity records.

 3. Technical Stack
 - Frontend: React